 All 8th grade students are eligible to participate in the trip.
-However, failure to comply with expectations of appropriate and acceptable behavior throughout the school year may prevent a student from attending: To be eligible to participate in the 8th grade trip students must:
+However, failure to comply with expectations of appropriate and acceptable behavior throughout the school year may prevent a student from attending.
+To be eligible to participate in the 8th grade trip students must:

-- Follow the Six Pillars of Character while at school; - Not display behavioral problems, including: - o Receiving excessive referrals, - o Receiving in or out-of-school suspensions, - o Receiving Before or After-School strikes. - Have a 2.5 GPA or better in all classes at the end of the school year. - Be compliant with La Paloma Academy's attendance policies: - o Absences must not be excessive: - o Tardies must not be excessive; - Provide the permission slip signed by a parent/guardian; - Submit payment for the fees associated with the trip.
+- Follow the Six Pillars of Character while at school; - Not display behavioral problems, including: - o Receiving excessive referrals, - o Receiving in or out-of-school suspensions, - Receiving Before or After-School strikes. - Have a 2.5 cumulative GPA or better in all classes at the end of the school year. - Be enrolled at La Paloma Academy Central prior to the 4th quarter. - Be compliant with La Paloma Academy's attendance policies: - o Absences must not be excessive: - o Tardies must not be excessive: - Provide the permission slip signed by a parent/guardian; - Submit payment for the fees associated with the trip.